Skylion007/java-manga-reader/ReadMe.md

 Janga is a multi-platform manga reader written in Java.
 The program works by using content from the custom-written APIs.
 Just type in the name of your favorite manga and be reading in seconds.

-The program works much faster than your browser because it only downloads the images and nothing else providing for a sleek and fast experience.
+The program works much faster than your browser because it only downloads the images and nothing else providing for a sleek, intuitive experience.

 ##Features
 	* Automatic page resizing